Densuș Church

-The Densuș Church (also known as St Nicholas' Church) in the village of Densuș, Hunedoara County is the oldest orthodox stone church in Romania.
+The Densuș Church (also known as St Nicholas' Church) in the village of Densuș, Hunedoara County is the oldest Orthodox stone church in Romania.
 Up to the 15th century it was part of a court of the local knezial family.

 The building

 The church has a stone tower above the naos.
-The altar, nave, and diaconicon were built in the same period while the side chapel is a later addition.
-Inside the church there are 15th-century mural paintings that show Jesus wearing Romanian traditional clothes.
+The altar, nave, and diaconicon were built in the same period, while the side chapel is a later addition.
+Inside the church there are 15th-century mural paintings that show Jesus wearing traditional Romanian clothes.
 These paintings were made by artist Ștefan.
 In the 18th century more paintings were added by Simion de Pitești and his apprentices.

-From 1566 to the end of the 19th century the building functioned as a Calvinist church, too.
-Because of this, the paintings were lime-whited in the 16th century and its belltower has a Hungarian inscription from 1782.
+From 1566 to the end of the 19th century, the building functioned as a Calvinist church, too.
+Because of this, the paintings were lime-whited in the 16th century, and its bell tower has a Hungarian inscription from 1782.

 The church nave is square with 1 m thick walls and a perimeter of 7.40 m x 7.25 m.
-In the middle of the naos there are 4 pillars delimiting another square area with 3 meters sides.
-The 3 meters long altar is semi-circular, the positioning of the altar table suggests the iconostasis initially had two entrances.
-The building itself is made from various Roman ruins materials: columns posts and pedestals, limestone blocks, marble blocks, tiles and terra cotta pipes, bound by raw stone and sometimes bricks, and on the roof were placed two lion statues.
+In the middle of the naos there are 4 pillars delimiting another square area with 3-meter sides.
+The 3-meter-long altar is semi-circular, the positioning of the altar table suggests the iconostasis initially had two entrances.
+The building itself is made from various Roman ruins materials: columns, posts, and pedestals; limestone blocks, marble blocks, tiles, and terra cotta pipes, bound by raw stone and sometimes bricks, and on the roof were placed two lion statues.
 Such details like the lion statues or columns attached to the exterior wall do not seem to have any structural utility.